bobleesj/python-cv-template/README.md

 `cv.py` is the source of truth for the CV.
 If you want to add more entries, you just need to modifiy `.json` files under `data`.

-## How to get support
+## How to receive support

-- Want to request new features or have suggestions?
+- Do you want to request new features or have suggestions?
 Please make an issue!
 - Have you encountered any problems?
 Please make an issue!
 - Do you need help customizing your CV?
 Feel free to reach out via email!
 - Have you encountered typos/grammatical errors?
 Make a pull request!

-## How to Show Support and Contribute
+## How to provide support

 - Did you find this project helpful?
-Please "star" the repository to encourage greater adoption!
+Please "star" the repository to encourage greater word-of-mouth publicity!
 - Do you have colleagues and friends who might find this repository useful?
-Please share it with them!
+Please share!
-- Want to contribute to the code?
+- Would you like to contribute to the source code?
 When non-trivial changes are committed from a branch, please run `pre-commit` before creating a pull request:

 ```bash
 # Install pre-commit for automatic linting